mapsworkshop/mapsworkshop.github.io/call.md

 ## Format

-Submissions must be in English.
-Papers should be in PDF and format with 4 to up to 8 pages in standard two-column SIGSOFT format including figures and tables but excluding references.
+Submissions must be in English, and papers should be in PDF and format with 4 to up to 8 pages.
+All the submission should follow the [ESEC/FSE 2023 Format and Submission Guideline](https://2023.esec-fse.org/track/fse-2023-how-to-submit).
 The submissions will be judged based on the merit of the ideas rather than the length.
 Submissions must be made through the online submission site.

 MAPS 2023 is __non-archival__ and thus __dual submission__ is allowed where permitted by third parties.
 Authors will have the option to decide whether having their final paper accessible from the workshop website or not.